July 19, 2020 | Remote Access

 What prevents the student from skipping going to the website and just connecting via the published IP?

 Because of the way RDP connections work, it is possible for a student to use the dashboard once, and then skip the tool and connect straight to the IP.
 However, the dashboard is the only way to ensure the computer you’re trying to connect to is not already in use, so we anticipate students returning to the dashboard every time they need to connect to a computer.

 Can I try this with a couple of groups and then later add more?

 - In the initial set up, request to display all groups.
 New groups will appear automatically as you create new ones.

 - In the initial set up, provide a list of filtered groups.
-If you want to add more groups later, you can contact us to make that change..
+If you want to add more groups later, you can make that change..

 Does this authenticate users by the school’s domain name?